 Once you have sewn all the pages together, tie a knot or create a decorative stitch at the end to secure the binding.
 Trim any excess thread.

 Now that your journal is bound, you can unleash your creativity!
-Add a title or design to the cover, decorate the pages with drawings or collages, and make it truly your own.
+Adjust its size from mini to large, dd a title or design to the cover, decorate the pages with drawings or collages, and make it truly your own.

 Practice makes everything better.
 So, we shouldn’t be discouraged if our first attempt isn’t perfect.
 Keep experimenting, and soon you’ll be binding beautiful journals that will become treasured keepsakes.
 There are also book art online classes like Book Art Challenge with Faith Hale if you still find this process overwhelming.
 With a Master’s degree in book art and creative writing, Creativebug staffer Faith Hale shares her passion by demonstrating a technique, structure, or prompt every day for an entire month.
 Thus, you can build book art skills and techniques like cutting flaps and creating pop-ups and moving pieces.
 Lastly, you will find ways to discover inspiration, cull language from found sources, and use text in new and inspiring ways.